singularities/song-pot/README.md

 It basically involves installing the Android SDK, setting env variables and connecting the device (or create an emulator) Then, you can add the platform `meteor add-platform android` and `meteor run android` (emulator) or `meteor run android-device` (real device)

+If you want to test files (i.e. song audios), you must use special options.
+See [jalik ufs mobile testing info](https://github.com/jalik/jalik-ufs#mobile-testing)

 ## Testing

 For running unit test, execute